mahab339/azure-devops-docs/docs/boards/get-started/plan-track-work.md

       [Activity](../queries/query-numeric.md)
    :::column-end:::
    :::column span="3":::
-      The type of activity that's required to do a task.For more information about how this field is used, see [Capacity planning](../sprints/set-capacity.md).
+      The type of activity that's required to do a task.
+For more information about how this field is used, see [Capacity planning](../sprints/set-capacity.md).
 Allowed values are:
       - **Deployment**
       - **Design**
       - **Development**